 My taxes will not be completed prior to your deadline.
 Is it OK to use estimates when completing the FAFSA?

-If you have filed taxes by the deadline, it is fine to check “will file” in the tax information section of the FAFSA.
-You will need to update your FAFSA once you do actually file your tax return.
+If you have NOT filed taxes by the deadline, you may select “will file” in the tax information section of the FAFSA.
+You will need to update your FAFSA once you actually file your tax return.
 If you are offered and accept admission to AJMLS, then we will notify you if we need any additional forms or documents.
 Please note that a hold will be placed on your financial aid disbursement until your tax returns are filed and your FAFSA has been updated.

 I am an international student.
 Do I need to submit a FAFSA?

 A student must be a U.S. Citizen or eligible non-citizen in order to receive federal financial aid.
 Students who do not fall into either category are not eligible for federal financial aid and thus do not need to complete the FAFSA.
-For information on federal eligibility, you may refer to the chapter on “Citizenship” in the Federal Student Aid Handbook which is available to online or in the Office of Financial Aid.
+For information on federal eligibility, you may refer to studentaid.gov at https://studentaid.gov/understand-aid/eligibility/requirements/non-us-citizens to review the eligibility requirements for non U.S. citizens.

 How can I check the payment status of all my student loans?

 You should contact the servicer of your loan.
-If you don’t know who your servicer is, you can use the website (www.nslds.ed.gov) to find out about your federal student loans.
+If you don’t know who your servicer is, you can use the website www.nslds.ed.gov or https://studentloans.gov to find out about your federal student loans.
 The site displays information on loan and/or federal grant amounts, outstanding balances, loan statuses – and disbursements.
-To use the NSLDS Student Access website, you will need to provide your FSA ID.
+To access either of these websites, you will need to log in using your FSA ID and password.

 How do I defer repayment of the loans I received prior to attending AJMLS?

-The Office of Financial Aid reports student enrollment data to the National Student Clearinghouse on a monthly basis.
+The Registrar’s Office reports student enrollment data to the National Student Clearinghouse on a monthly basis.
 The Clearinghouse will provide the data to the National Student Loan Database System.
-Lenders and servicers who use the Clearinghouse will put your loans in deferment status.
-If your servicer requires a paper deferment form, please submit the form to the Office of Financial Aid.
+Lenders and servicers who use the Clearinghouse will put your loans in an in-school deferment status.
+If your servicer requires a paper deferment form, please submit the form to the Registrar’s Office.

 I have questions about my financial aid award.
 Who should I contact?

 Contact the Office of Financial Aid at AJMLS.
-The financial aid administrator combines various forms of aid into a package to help meet a student’s needs.
+The financial aid administrators combine various forms of aid into a package to help meet a student’s needs.
 Using available resources to give each student the best possible package of aid is one of the aid administrator’s major responsibilities.
-Also, the amount of federal student aid in a financial aid package is affected by other sources of aid received (scholarships, fellowships, etc).
+Also, the amount of federal student aid in a financial aid package is affected by other sources of aid received (institutional scholarships, external scholarships, fellowships, etc.).

 How long does it take to apply for financial aid?

 The process is fast and easy.
-The FAFSA can be completed online.
-AJMLS will receive access to your FAFSA application within 7-10 business days after completion.
-If you receive any requests for additional documents from the Financial Aid Office, the process may be delayed based on your response time.
+The FAFSA can be completed online within 15 to 30 minutes.
+AJMLS will receive access to your FAFSA application within 3 to 5 business days after you submit it electronically to the Department of Education.
+If you receive any requests for additional documents from the Financial Aid Office, the award process at the school may be delayed based on your response time.
 Please adhere to the following deadlines dates to ensure timely processing:

-- June 1st Deadline to complete FAFSA at www.fafsa.ed.gov
+- July 1st Deadline to complete FAFSA at studentaid.gov

-- June 1st Earliest you can apply for a Graduate Plus Loan at www.studentloans.gov
+- July 1st Earliest you can apply for a Graduate Plus Loan at studentaid.gov

-- June 30th Deadline to complete Entrance Loan Counseling at www.studentloans.gov
+- July 1st Deadline to complete Entrance Loan Counseling at studentaid.gov

-- July 15th Deadline to complete Master Promissory Note(s) for Unsubsidized and/or Graduate PLUS Loans
+- July 1st Deadline to complete Master Promissory Note(s) for Unsubsidized and/or Graduate PLUS Loans at studentaid.gov

-Do I need to apply for financial aid every year?
+Do I need to apply for financial aid and complete a new FAFSA every year?

 Yes.
-You will need to complete the FAFSA annually.
+You will need to complete the FAFSA annually at studentaid.gov.

 What is the annual Federal Direct Unsubsidized Loan limit for graduate students?

-What is the aggregate Federal Direct Subsidized/Unsubsidized Loan limit for the graduate students?
+What is the aggregate lifetime limit in Federal Direct Stafford loans with Subsidized/Unsubsidized Loans combined for the graduate students?

-The U.S. Department of Education permits all eligible recipients to receive a lifetime amount of $138,500 in Direct Subsidized and Direct Unsubsidized Loans, including any undergraduate and graduate loans received.
+The U.S. Department of Education permits all eligible recipients to receive a lifetime amount of $138,500 in Direct Subsidized and Direct Unsubsidized Loans combined, including any undergraduate and graduate loans received.
 However, no more than $65,500 can come from the Direct Subsidized loan.

-How soon after my loan has been disbursed to the law school can I expect to have my overage/refund?
+How soon after my loan has been disbursed to the law school can I expect to receive my cost of living refund?

-Generally, each semester, overage funds are disbursed via direct deposit 10 business days after classes have begun.
+Generally, each semester, cost of living refunds are disbursed via direct deposit 10 business days after classes have begun.

 What happens if I change my enrollment status at any point in the semester?

 Enrollment status affects all types of financial assistance.
 Dropping classes after the semester has begun could have an impact on the eligibility for any loan.
-Once an overage/refund has been issued to a student and then courses are dropped, that could create an over award and a required return of federal and/or private funds.
+Once a cost of living refund has been issued to a student and then courses are dropped, that could create an over award and a required return of federal funds that have been disbursed.

 Please be sure to contact the Office of Financial Aid, if you are an aid recipient and are considering a change to your enrollment.
 Adding or dropping courses creates an additional bill after funds have already been disbursed based on the prior enrollment.

-What should I do if I withdraw or take a leave of absence after receiving my loan checks?
+What should I do if I withdraw or take a leave of absence after receiving federal student loan funds?

-Depending on the timing of your withdrawal or leave of absence, a portion of your loan funds may have to be returned to the lender, including any overage/refund amount you may have received.
+Depending on the timing of your withdrawal or leave of absence, a portion of your loan funds may have to be returned to the lender, including any cost of living refund amount you may have received.
 These are federal regulations that control the Return of Title IV Funds.
 These situations are individualized, and it is important to contact all offices that need to be involved.
-The Associate Dean, the Registrar’s Office, the Office of Financial Aid, and the Associate Dean of Students will advise you appropriately regarding any and all repercussions of a withdrawal.
+The Associate Dean of Academic Programs, The Associate Dean of Academic Administration, the Registrar’s Office, and the Office of Financial Aid, will advise you appropriately regarding any and all repercussions of a withdrawal.
+Leaves of absence (LOA) may be granted by the Associate Deans of Academics for good cause shown.
+Such leaves, which carry with them the right to return to the School of Law as a student in good standing, will generally be granted for a period of one semester, but in no case will such a leave exceed one year in length.
+Requests for such a leave must be made in writing to the Associate Dean for Academic Programs and the Associate Dean of Academic Administration and will be acted upon promptly.

 What aid is available for summer attendance?

-Typically students have exhausted their unsubsidized loan funding prior to the summer semester, so Graduate PLUS or private loans are the only funds typically available.
+Typically students have exhausted their unsubsidized loan cap amount prior to the summer semester, so the Graduate PLUS Loan is the only loan type typically available.
+Some students may have remaining scholarship eligibility.

 When I completed the FAFSA I did not include AJMLS’s school code.
 How do I get my data to your Law School?

-You will need to update your FAFSA online and provide AJMLS’s federal school code: G31733
+You will need to update your FAFSA online by making a correction to your FAFSA at studentaid.gov and adding AJMLS’s federal school code: G31733 to your FAFSA.

-Should I notify the Director of Financial Aid at my current school or will the Dean tell him/her I have transferred?
+Should I notify the Office of Financial Aid at my current school or will the Dean tell him/her/them I have transferred?

-After you have been admitted to AJMLS, contact your Dean of Students and/or the Director of Financial Aid.
-These administrators play a significant role to finalize necessary separation paperwork from both law schools and lenders.
+You must notify all appropriate offices at the school you will transfer from that you will be transferring out.
+After you have been admitted to AJMLS, contact the Dean of Students, the Registrar’s Office and the Office of Financial Aid.
+These administrators play a significant role to finalize necessary separation paperwork from both law schools and your loan servicers.

 My loan funds have already been disbursed to my current law school.
 Can’t the financial aid office just mail them to AJMLS?

-No. Lenders disburse funds to individual schools on behalf of a student.
-If a student withdraws from the law school or transfers to a different law school, the disbursed funds must be returned to the lender and the student is required to reapply for the loan through the new financial aid office.
+No. Loan Servicers disburse funds to individual schools on behalf of a student.
+If a student withdraws from the law school or transfers to a different law school, the disbursed funds must be returned to the lender/loan servicer, and the student is required to reapply for the loan through the financial aid office at the new school.

 Will I keep the same interest rate on my educational loans when I change schools?